 - Irritable Bowel Disease (IBD): IBD is an autoimmune condition that is characterized by chronic inflammation of the gastrointestinal tract.
 There are 2 forms of IBS, ulcerative colitis and Crohn’s disease.
 These conditions lead to the formation of abnormal growths and ulcers in the digestive tract, which can cause burning pain while defecating.2

-- Food Intolerances And Allergies: If you are allergic or intolerant to certain foods, and you happen
+- Food Intolerances And Allergies: If you are allergic or intolerant to certain foods, and you happen to consume them, your body reacts by speeding up digestion to get rid of them.
+This can result in diarrhea.3

 - Hemorrhoids: This condition results in the swelling of veins in your lower rectum and around your anus.
 When you experience episodes of diarrhea, these areas can get irritated, causing a burning and painful sensation.4